derek-kinakin/siro_model_tools/README.md

 # siro_model_tools
-Tools to assist with the building of SiroModel simulations, analysis of simulation data, and presentation of results. https://www.lopproject.com/siromode/
+Tools to assist with the building of SiroModel simulations, analyzing simulation data, and presenting results. https://www.lopproject.com/siromode/

 No code in this repository is associated with the LOP Project or CSIRO.